senecajs/senecajs.org/src/pages/tutorials/how-to-write-a-plugin.md

 There are many Seneca plugins published on [NPM][].
-Most of them can be extended and modifed by overriding their actions.
+Most of them can be extended and modified by overriding their actions.
 You'll also need to know how to do this.